Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/gaming-on-linux.md

    - Point it to the ROM file

 {% hint style="warning" %}
-Only use ROMs you legally own.
-Many developers allow backups of games you’ve purchased.
+Just make sure you only use ROMs you legally own.
+I don’t condone piracy in any form.
 {% endhint %}